isaac2math/CV_bounds/README.md

 # CV_bounds

-the Python package **CVbound** for the paper Rademacher upper bounds for cross-validation errors with an application to the lasso by Ning Xu (https://arxiv.org/abs/2007.15598)
+the Python package **CVbound** for the paper *Rademacher upper bounds for cross-validation errors with an application to the lasso* by Ning Xu (https://arxiv.org/abs/2007.15598)

-an upper bound computation algorihtm for CV error.
-Compared with CV error minimization, the new upper bound is much more accurate, stable and robust on regularization and overfitting control
+This package includes an upper bound computation algorihtm for CV error.
+Compared with CV error minimization, the new upper bound minimization is much more accurate, stable and robust on regularization and overfitting control